therealbill/reditool/README.md

 handle purging the origin of pods to effect sentinel migration.
 This will result in the origin sentinel instance being a blank slate.

+# Other Commands

+Sometimes commands get added but not mentioned here.
+You can use `reditool help` to see a command listing and `reditool help <command>` to get help on each command.